PO Box 9021, Wilmington, DE 19809, USA

 Tantilla moesta

-149. White-striped Centipede Snake ______ (local in northern Guatemala)
+149. White-striped Centipede Snake ______ GU(locally in the north)

 Tantilla tecta